artem-dementiev/case-aware-spellcheck-enhancer/README.md

 ## Overview

-If you spend most of your time in the editing view and find yourself annoyed by the red spellcheck underline, you might find this plugin useful since it will automatically add words written in a certain format to a system dictionary, so that Obsidian won't underline them the next time you launch it.
+If you spend most of your time in the editing view and find yourself annoyed by the red spellcheck underline, you might find this plugin useful since it will automatically add words that follow specific naming conventions, such as CamelCase or PascalCase to a system dictionary, so that Obsidian won't underline them the next time you launch it.

 When working in **Obsidian**, I tend to use naming conventions, including `camelCase`, `PascalCase`, and others.
 The spellcheck feature often marks these words with a red underline, making it distracting to read and edit notes.

 Although spellcheck can be disabled in the **Obsidian settings**, that’s not a suitable solution for me.
 To avoid manually adding these words to the system dictionary.
-I’ve developed a plugin that **automatically scans the active file** and adds words written in specific formats (e.g., `camelCase`, `PascalCase`) to the system dictionary.
+I’ve developed a plugin that **automatically scans the active note** and adds words that follow specific naming conventions (e.g., `camelCase`, `PascalCase`) to the system dictionary.
-This is done only if each individual internal word is valid according to [dictionaries](https://github.com/wooorm/dictionaries).
+This is done only if each individual internal word is valid, according to [dictionaries](https://github.com/wooorm/dictionaries).

-After the next launch of **Obsidian**, the words in these formats will no longer be underlined by the spellchecker.
+After the next launch of **Obsidian**, the spellchecker will no longer underline the words that follow mentioned naming conventions.

 ---

 ## Features

-- **Automatic dictionary updates**: Adds words in supported formats to the system dictionary if they consist of valid sub-words.
+- **Automatic dictionary updates**: Adds words that use naming conventions to the system dictionary if they consist of valid sub-words.
 - **Supported languages**:
 	- English
 	- French